colaums/colaums/README.md

 - 👋 Hi, I’m @colaums
 - 👀 I’m interested in crypto.
-- 🌱 I’m currently learning about crypt.
+- 🌱 I’m currently learning about crypto.
 - 💞️ I’m looking to collaborate on nothing.

 <!---